nickpascucci/boardforth/README.md

 SDL and Forth don't naturally fit together.
 SDL is a C library through and through, and doesn't conform exactly to Forth calling conventions.
-To integrate the two, BoardForth is implemented as a set of C functions which wrap SDL calls and provide conversions between Forth and C types.
-Because pForth is single-threaded, in order to support interactivity these functions also manage a separate UI thread and control access to shared resources.

-The Forth thread executes the pForth interpreter which provides the primary interactive interface.
-The main thread holds a reference to an SDL rendering stack.
-The main thread is responsible for:
+To integrate the two, BoardForth embeds the pForth interpreter within an SDL application.
+SDL runs on the main thread, controlling a rendering stack used to display a system window.
+A sub-thread executes pForth.
+The two threads share a common pixel buffer, whose access is managed using an SDL mutex lock.
+These structures are exposed by C functions linked into the Forth dictionary, allowing the two programs to communicate.

-- monitoring the SDL event loop and exiting if the app is quit;
-- waiting on a semaphore to be set by the Forth code to trigger a re-draw of the graphical UI;
+The main thread is responsible for monitoring the SDL event loop and exiting if the app is quit, as well as waiting for a semaphore to be set by the Forth code and triggering a re-render of the pixel buffer to the display.
+If the Forth interpreter exits it sets another semaphore indicating to the main loop that it should exit.

-- listening for a Semaphore indicating Forth has exited and quitting the application.
+Drawing primitives are provided as Forth words, implemented using pixel-level operations.
+This allows easy iteration and does not require a separate compilation step.